material-components/material-components-web/README.md

 ## Need help?

 We're constantly trying to improve our components.
-If Github Issues doesn't fit your needs then please visit us on our [Discord Channel](https://discord.gg/material-components).
+If Github Issues don't fit your needs, then please visit us on our [Discord Channel](https://discord.gg/material-components).

 ## Browser support